deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 ### - Machine Reading - Wednesday, September 16th (by class)

-Use [Voyant](https://voyant-tools.org/) to “read” “The Yellow Wallpaper.” ([Here's a link to the full text--make sure you copy and paste the text and not all the metadata](https://www.gutenberg.org/files/1952/1952-h/1952-h.htm)).
-Think about the Cirrus and Trends graphs, but also play around with the Visualizations.
+Use [Voyant](https://voyant-tools.org/) to “read” “The Yellow Wallpaper” like we did in class. ([Here's a link to the full text--make sure you copy and paste the text and not all the metadata](https://www.gutenberg.org/files/1952/1952-h/1952-h.htm)).
+Think about the Cirrus and Trends graphs, but also play around with the other visualizations.

 If you're totally lost using Voyant, check out [this](https://voyant-tools.org/docs/#!/guide/tutorial) and [this](https://voyant-tools.org/docs/#!/guide/tools).